rizki4106/netrade/README.md

     ```
 ## Inference mode / Testing
 ### Real-time Data
-If you want to use this model in real time data, you should prepare the comodity price history i.e `bitcoin` or `tesla` stock price. in this example i'll be using yfinance to grab the historical data
+If you want to use this model in real time data, you should prepare the comodity price history i.e `bitcoin` or `tesla` stock price. in this example I'll be using `yfinance` to grab the historical data

 ```python
 from netrade.data import data_creation